 - Race Skis – Stiff skis which are usually thinner underfoot but similar in shape to carving skis.
 Race skis are suited to advanced skiers and racers and are therefore not recommended to intermediate skiers joining a ski instructor course.

 - Twin Tips / Park Skis – these are soft, forgiving skis with turned up tips and tails for multi-directional take–off and landing of jumps, rails and boxes.
 Bindings can be mounted further forward so positioning is not right for piste/powder skiing.
 These ski’s are too specialised and not suitable for an instructor course.

 If you participate on a ski instructor course with skis that are designed especially for park or powder then you will find training more difficult and this can lead to exam failure.

 - If you’re unsure about what skis to buy for your course, you can wait until you’re in resort where our reps can help you buy the right skis for the season.

 - Skis length should be between your chin height and the top of your head.
 Shorter skis are better for beginners and people who are of slim build.
 Intermediate – Advanced skiers should aim to choose a ski in the mid-long range of their height.

 - Stiffness – generally the more advanced you are, the stiffer your ski should be.
 However, it can also depend on body type and height.
 Taller or heavier people usually choose a stiffer ski and smaller, lighter people require a softer ski.
 It is always a good idea to try before your buy if you’re unsure.

 - Don’t buy based on design!
 What the ski does is far more important than what it looks like.
-We know it can be tempting to buy an fancy looking pair of skis, but if the skis aren’t right for training you will struggle during the course and may need to purchase a more suitable pair.
+We know it can be tempting to buy a fancy looking pair of skis.
+But if the skis aren’t right for training, you will struggle during the course and may need to purchase a more suitable pair.